yiwuen/Simple-Java-Game-Library/README.md

 SJGL's Project Manager, however, is still in current development and will be released as soon as SJGL is released and fully developed.

 ### Install via package manager
-Installing the library can either be downloading ```SJGL-{version}.jar``` or can be installed using third-party package installers such as Homebrew and Scoop.
+Installing the library can either be downloading ```SJGL-{version}.jar``` or can be installed using third-party package managers such as Homebrew and Scoop.
 Run this in Terminal or cmd.

 ```
 scoop install sjgl        # Windows
 brew install sjgl         # MacOS
 ```

+This sets up and initializes the necessary sub-modules without the need of specifying the ```VM Arguments``` of your project.